Relative Wavefront Error Correction Over a 2.4 km Free-Space Optical Link via Machine Learning

 A target application of this work is Gaussian-modulated coherent state CV-QKD across turbulent atmospheres, potentially to and from satellites~\cite{Hosseinidehaj2019}.
 Although the signal powers we transmitted across our 2.4~km link were too high to be considered legitimate quantum signals --- we now discuss what impact our results would have on a true CV-QKD experiment if we were to simply assume that in such an experiment, the same relative WFE results and corrections were found.

 CV-QKD across turbulent atmospheric channels often involves encoding information on the electric field quadratures of very weak optical pulses (the quantum signals), polarization-multiplexing them with references during transmission, then using the reference information to modulate an RLO at the receiver, for coherent detection of the quantum signals~\cite{Long2023_survey}.
 To make progress, we focus on the impact of relative MPEs on the effective excess noise in CV-QKD (all values shown henceforth in shot noise units).
 There are three main contributions to effective excess noise: channel noise $\xi_{ch}$, detector noise $\xi_{d}$, and channel transmissivity $T$.
 The effective excess noise can be calculated for a trusted detector as ${\xi_{t} = \xi_{ch} T}$ and an untrusted detector as ${\xi_{ut} = \xi_{ch} T + \xi_{d}}$.
-A trusted detector assumes that any eavesdropper (Eve) does not have access to the detector - and we focus on that scenario here.\footnote{Note that detector noise is a function of coherent efficiency, such that the wavefront corrections would impact coherent efficiency and, subsequently, effective excess noise, given an untrusted detector.
-The average coherent efficiencies were found to be very high across the 2.4~km link (at approximately~0.98), resulting in only a small increase in the average coherent efficiencies when the TNN wavefront corrections were applied (on the order of 10$^{-3}$ to 10$^{-4}$).
-However, wavefront corrections could be more impactful on coherent efficiencies across longer links (such as satellite-Earth links) or in the presence of stronger turbulence.}
+A trusted detector assumes that any eavesdropper (Eve) does not have access to the detector - and we focus on that scenario here.